-Shannon joined Wolf Trap in July 2016 as the Director of Government Affairs, where she acts as a primary liaison to public officials and their staff to advance and strengthen the Foundation’s position as a leading nonprofit arts and arts education organization, while serving as a resource to stakeholders on relevant public policy issues.
+Shannon joined Wolf Trap in July 2016 as the Director of Government Affairs to serve as both a primary liaison to public officials and their staff to advance and strengthen the Foundation’s position as a leading nonprofit arts and arts education organization, as well as a resource to stakeholders on relevant public policy issues.
 Prior to joining the Foundation, Shannon served as the Director of Policy and Advocacy at the National Association for Music Education, where she helped secure key arts and music provisions in the 2015 reauthorization of the Elementary and Secondary Education Act (ESSA).
 Previously, Shannon was a Presidential Management Fellow for the U.S. Department of Health and Human Services, and a program advisor with the U.S. Agency for International Development.
-She holds masters degrees in music from the New England Conservatory and in public policy from American University, as well as a B.A. from the University of Virginia.
+She holds master’s degrees in music from the New England Conservatory and in public policy from American University, as well as a B.A. from the University of Virginia.

 Elizabeth Schill Hughes, PHR, SHRM-CP, Senior Director, Human Resources

-Elizabeth joined Wolf Trap as Director, Human Resources in November 2012 to provide direction and management of the Human Resources and Benefits functions for a 93 person full-time staff and 500+ person seasonal staff.
-Elizabeth has more than 15 years of experience in the Human Resources field, working in both non-profit and for-profit organizations.
+Elizabeth joined Wolf Trap as Director, Human Resources in November 2012 to provide direction and management of the Human Resources and benefits functions for staff comprised of 93 full-time and 500+ seasonal individuals.
+Elizabeth has more than 15 years of experience in the Human Resources field, working for both non-profit and for-profit organizations.
 Previously, she was a Human Resources Manager and member of the senior management team with LCG, a government contractor, and a Senior Human Resources Generalist at the American Council of Life Insurers, a trade association in Washington, DC.
-Elizabeth holds a Bachelor’s degree in Elementary Education from Salisbury University and earned her certifications as a Professional in Human Resources (PHR) from the Human Resources Certification Institute and as a SHRM-CP from the Society for Human Resources Management (SHRM).
+Elizabeth holds a Bachelor’s degree in Elementary Education from Salisbury University and earned her certifications as a Professional in Human Resources (PHR) from the Human Resources Certification Institute, and as a SHRM-CP from the Society for Human Resources Management (SHRM).
 Elizabeth is an active member of SHRM and NOVA SHRM and was a member of the 2011-2012 NOVA SHRM/Dulles SHRM Mentoring & Leadership Development Program.

 Lee Anne Myslewski, Vice President, Opera and Classical Programming